PS4 PRO SSD Upgrade Guide – The Best Options

 Why Upgrade PS4 Pro HDD

 To better illustrate why you have to upgrade the internal hard drive of PS4 Pro to an SSD, you need to know what kind of storage device PS4 Pro employs for its storage works.
-It’s simply a mechanical hard disk drive (hdd) in 2.5-inch form factor, configured with SATA II interface and spins at 5400 RPM.
+It’s simply a mechanical hard disk drive (hdd) in 2.5-inch form factor.
+It’s configured with SATA II interface and spins at 5400 RPM.

 We have made a detailed article studying and investigating PS4 Pro stock hard drive.
 Click here to visit it.